IBM/bamoe-university/docs/guided_exercises/03_dmn/intermediate-lab-intro.md

 - Additional days are provided according to the following criteria which will be broken into separate decision nodes:

-    1. Only employees younger than 18 or at least 60 years, or employees with at least 30 years of service will receive 5 extra days;
+    1. Only employees younger than 18 or at least 60 years, will receive 5 days of vacation or employees with at least 30 years of service will receive an 7 extra days;

     1. Employees with at least 30 years of service get 3 more days and also employees of age 60 or more, receive 4 extra days, on top of possible additional days already given;